01000001-01001110/PowershellProfileBackup/README.md

 I use the cortana default voice to verbally queue you to what the script is doing as I have not figured out how to create jobs/runspaces yet. <br>
 <br>
 <br>

+If you like my work please buy me a tea <a href="https://www.buymeacoffee.com/mwWXAyznc">here</a>.
 -Alan Newingham